Accelerating Edge Intelligence via Integrated Sensing and Communication: Globally Optimal Solution

 \subsection{Overall Algorithm and Complexity Analysis}

-Finally, we summarize the proposed algorithm for solving problem (9) in Algorithm 1, whose complexity analysis is given as follows: In the first step, the complexity of solving problem (11) via SDR is ${\cal{O}}(N^{3.5})$ \cite{100}.
-Since we need to address $M$ problems, the total complexity of step-1 is ${\cal{O}}(MN^{3.5})$.
-In the second step, the complexity of bisection search for $\mu^*$ is ${\cal{O}}(M\log(1/\epsilon))$ \cite{105}, as having $M$ components.
-The total complexity of step-2 is ${\cal{O}}(M+M\log(1/\epsilon))$, due to \eqref{K6} and bisection search.
-To summarize, the complexity of proposed algorithm is ${\cal{O}}(M+M\log(1/\epsilon) + MN^{3.5})$.
+Now, we finally summarize the proposed approach for solving Problem (P1) in Algorithm 1.
+The worst case complexity of Algorithm 1 is analyzed below.
+In Step-I, the complexity of solving Problem (13) via SDR is ${\cal{O}}(N^{3.5})$ \cite{100}.
+Since we need to address $M$ problems, the total complexity of Step-I is ${\cal{O}}(MN^{3.5})$.
+In Step-II, the complexity of bisection search for $\mu^*$ is ${\cal{O}}(M\log(1/\epsilon))$ \cite{105}, as having $M$ components.
+The total complexity of Step-II is ${\cal{O}}(M+M\log(1/\epsilon))$, due to \eqref{K6} and bisection search.
+Overall, the complexity of proposed algorithm is polynomial, i.e., ${\cal{O}}(M+M\log(1/\epsilon) + MN^{3.5})$.